 There’s a plastic raised bed thingy of strawberries, a couple of gooseberry bushes and a patch of rampant raspberries of which I’m guessing are summer fruiting, I’m not entirely sure.
 With this in mind I think I will skip pruning this year and watch how they grow and when they fruit.
 Weeding and mulching a must!

-My new plot is smaller by comparison but I still have to take it easy, I certainly won’t be digging anytime soon for obvious reasons.
-Plot 33 and I will slowly recover, together.
+I still have to take it easy, I certainly won’t be digging anytime soon for obvious reasons.

 Find me blogging about my allotment over at: